kwilteam/docs/docs/kuneiform/sql-as-understood-by-kwil/scalar-functions.md

 ### address(_X_)

 The address(X) function returns the wallet address of a [`@caller`](../dml.md/#using-contextual-variables-in-actions) blob.
 It will preserve the address format (e.g. EVM, NEAR, etc.) of the originating caller's native chain.
+It will return the address as type text.

 ### coalesce(_X,Y,..._)